cdoublev/css/doc/parse/parser.md

 A simple solution is to define the nodes representing `+` and `-` with a boolean flag like `requireLeadingWhitespace`.

-**Note:** whitespaces are usually optionals between component values, which means that failing to consume a whitespace before matching a component value must not cause a parse failure.
+**Note:** whitespaces are usually optionals between tokens, which means that failing to consume a whitespace before matching a component value must not cause a parse failure.

 Other semantic rules can be encoded in nodes.
 For example, math functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overriden. `#` must also be ignored in the top-level value definition expanded from a property value range (eg. `<'color'>`).